Winter Hill Gang: The Indian War

 On March 8, 1973, Michael Milano, a bartender, was machine gunned to death in the Brighton neighborhood of Boston after Martorano mistook him for Notarangeli.
 Milano's friend, Louis Lapiana, and Lapiana's girlfriend, Dianne Sussman, were also wounded in the shooting.
 The Winter Hill Gang made another attempt to kill Notarangeli on March 19, 1973, when the car in which he was traveling was fired upon by Martorano and Winter in Boston's North End.
 Notarangeli survived unharmed.
 Two of his associates, Frank Capizzi and Hugh "Sonny" Shields, were injured.
 Notarangeli's driver, Albert "Bud" Plummer, died from his wounds, on March 23, 1973.

 On March 24, 1973, William "Billy" O'Brien was killed when Martorano strafed his car with machine gun fire on Morrissey Boulevard in an attempt to murder another Notarangeli gang member, Ralph DeMasi, who survived being shot eight times.
 Another of Notarangeli's associates, James Leary, was shot dead while in hiding in Fort Lauderdale, Florida, on April 3, 1973.
 On April 18, 1973, Joseph "Indian Joe" Notorangeli, the brother of Al Notorangeli, was shot and killed by Martorano in a restaurant in Medford Square.

-After fleeing to the West Coast, Notarangeli returned to Boston in late 1973 in an attempt to make peace with Angiulo.
-Notarangeli paid $50,000 to Angiulio, who shared the money with the Winter Hill Gang.
+After his gang was decimated by four murders, with several other members wounded, Notarangeli fled to the West Coast before returning to Boston in late 1973 in an attempt to make peace with Angiulo.
+Using Winter as a mediator, Notarangeli paid a $50,000 peace offering to Angiulio, who shared the money with the Winter Hill Gang.
 On February 22, 1974, Notarangeli was shot in the head by Martorano and left in the trunk of his car.